m3o/docs/pages/concepts/platform.markdown

 # Platform

-[**M3O**](https://m3o.com) is a platform for cloud native development.
+The [**Micro Platform**](https://m3o.com) is a cloud platform for API driven development.

 ## Overview

-M3O is Micro as a Service.
+The Platform provides Micro as a Service.
 We take the open source [**Micro**](https://github.com/micro/micro) framework (v3 and beyond) and host it as a service in the cloud.
 Think managed kubernetes, elasticsearch, etc or how we prefer to see it git and github.
 Git is a phenomenal tool for distributed version control and GitHub provides essentially git hosting as a service.

-Micro is a fantastic tool for writing cloud native services.
-M3O is Micro hosted as a service.

 ## Features

-We're starting with a Dev tier focused on small teams and individuals.
+We're starting with a Developer plan focused on small teams and individuals.
 You likely don't want to manage infrastructure and want to focus on Go based microservices development in the cloud.
 That's what we're here for.
 Where Netlify is the frontend.
-Micro is the backend and M3O is the host.
+Micro is the backend and Micro Platform is the host.

-We're offering a free Dev tier to start which provides the following:
+We're offering a free Developer plan to start which provides the following:

-- Fully managed Micro as a Service
+- Fully managed platform
 - Public API endpoints
 - Private repo support
 - Upto 5 collaborators